 You can’t spell funicular without “fun.”
 Guanajuato’s red funicular is indeed a fun way to get to the Pipila Monument.
 But it also boasts some great views during the steep ride up.
 We found it to be used more for tourism than as a means of transportation.
 Yet given the inexpensive ticket, you should definitely take a ride on it at least once while you’re in town.
 We enjoyed taking the funicular one-way (up) to the monument and then strolling down the maze of tight cobblestone alleyways.

-6) Soak in the Views at the Pipila Monument
+6) Soak in Guanajuato’s Best Views at the Pipila Monument

 The Pipila Monument is an enormous statue that seems to watch over town.
 But Pipila is also the most notorious mirador (viewpoint) in town.
 You can get a birds-eye view of the entire historic city center from this monument.
 It makes for some fantatic photography opportunities to capture wide shots of this colorful city.
 The monument itself becomes somewhat of an afterthought once you see the sweeping views of Guanajuato.

-7) Share a Kiss in the Callejón del Beso
+7) A Guanajuato Tradition: Share a Kiss in the Callejón del Beso

 While Guanajuato has many narrow alleyways, this particular alley has a story behind it that is just as colorful as this city itself.
 The local legend tells of a young girl from a well to-do family who fell in love with a poor miner boy that the family did not approve of.
 The boy rented the room exactly across this narrow alley from the girl’s room.
 At night they would sneak out to their balconies to kiss across this little alleyway.